chrisbrickey/fullstack-clone-1/docs/api-endpoints.md

 ### Likes (polymorphic)

-- `POST /api/photos/:photo_id/like` - add a like to a photo
+- `POST /api/photos/:photo_id/likes` - add a like to a photo
-- `DELETE /api/photos/:photo_id/like` - remove like from a photo

-- `POST /api/comments/:comment_id/like` - add a like to a comment
+- `POST /api/comments/:comment_id/likes` - add a like to a comment

-- `DELETE /api/comments/:comment_id/like` - remove like from a comment
+- `DELETE /api/likes` - remove a like from a photo

 ### Comments

 - `POST /api/photos/:photo_id/comments` - add a comment to a photo
-- `DELETE /api/comment/:comment_id` - remove comment from a photo
+- `DELETE /api/comment/:comment_id` - remove a comment from a photo

 ### Follows

-- `POST /api/users/:user_id/follow` - add a follow to a user
+- `POST /api/users/:user_id/follows` - add a follow to a user
-- `DELETE /api/users/:user_id/follow` - remove follow from a user
+- `DELETE /api/follows/:follow_id` - remove a follow from a user

 ### Bonus